dubzzz/fast-check/packages/fast-check/documentation/Tips.md

 )
 ```

+Note that this feature is not compatible with the use [custom examples](#add-custom-examples-next-to-generated-ones).
+If you want to use custom examples you cannot use `fc.context()`.

 ## Preview generated values

 Before writing down your test, it might be great to confirm that the arbitrary you will be using produce the values you want.